-A number of customers have recently asked how to search text within Microsoft Word documents and this post outlines how this can be easily achieved.
+Several customers have recently asked how to search text within Microsoft Word documents, and this post outlines how this can be easily achieved.

-I’m going to break the post down into a few sections as there are different options / techniques which should be used to locate text based upon your requirements, however the first step is to obtain the text from within the document.
+I’m going to break the post down into a few sections as there are different options/techniques which should be used to locate text based on your requirements.
+However, the first step is to obtain the text from within the document.

 Obtain text content from a Word document

-As an example scenario I’m going to check whether new documents added to a SharePoint list contain email addresses and then update the documents metadata accordingly.
+For example, I will check whether new documents added to a SharePoint list contain email addresses and then update the records metadata accordingly.

 1. Create a new ‘Automated cloud flow‘ flow in Power Automate

 1.a.
 Flow name: Provide a name for your flow

 1.b.
 Trigger: Select the ‘When a file is created in a folder’ SharePoint trigger action